tarmeli/fullstackopen-2019.github.io/src/content/osa1/Part1a.md

 <!-- Teknisesti ottaen komponentti on määritelty Javascript-funktiona.
 Seuraava siis on funktio (joka ei saa yhtään parametria): -->

 Technically the component is defined as a Javascript function.
-The following is a function (which does not recieve any parameters):
+The following is a function (which does not receive any parameters):

 ```js
 () => (